If you are aware of Core Web Vitals, then you need no introduction for “Largest Contentful Paint“

 - Always Online – ON.

-Finally to Page Rules.
-This is the important settings to improve your TTFB on a whole new level.
+Finally, to Page Rules.
+These are the important settings to improve your TTFB on a whole new level.

 By enabling this option, Cloudflare will store your content on its global data center locations.
-Even if your server is in the USA and while someone visits the site from Singapore, the contents will be delivered from Cloudflare Singapore location instead of the USA, thus the TTFB is highly reduced.
+Even if your server is in the USA and while someone visits the Singapore site, the contents will be delivered from Cloudflare Singapore location instead of the USA.
+Thus the TTFB is highly reduced.

-The concept is called Full Page Cache.
+The concept is called Full Page Caching.
 Once the above steps are done properly, you will get the TTFB like this.